Hispania: Languages

+History

+Background

-The Iberian peninsula has long been inhabited, first by early hominids such as Homo erectus, Homo heidelbergensis and Homo antecessor.
+The Iberian Peninsula has long been inhabited, first by early hominids such as Homo erectus, Homo heidelbergensis and Homo antecessor.
 In the Paleolithic period, the Neanderthals entered Iberia and eventually took refuge from the advancing migrations of modern humans.
 In the 40th millennium BC, during the Upper Paleolithic and the last ice age, the first large settlement of Europe by modern humans occurred.
 These were nomadic hunter-gatherers originating on the steppes of Central Asia.
 When the last ice age reached its maximum extent, during the 30th millennium BC, these modern humans took refuge in Southern Europe, namely in Iberia, after retreating through Southern France.
 In the millennia that followed, the Neanderthals became extinct and local modern human cultures thrived, producing pre-historic art such as that found in L'Arbreda Cave and in the Côa Valley.

 In the Mesolithic period, beginning in the 10th millennium BC, the Allerød Oscillation occurred.
 This was an interstadial deglaciation that lessened the harsh conditions of the Ice Age.
 The populations sheltered in Iberian Peninsula (descendants of the Cro-Magnon) migrated and recolonized all of Western Europe.
 In this period one finds the Azilian culture in Southern France and Northern Iberia (to the mouth of the Douro river), as well as the Muge Culture in the Tagus valley.

 The Neolithic brought changes to the human landscape of Iberia (from the 5th millennium BC onwards), with the development of agriculture and the beginning of the European Megalith Culture.
 This spread to most of Europe and had one of its oldest and main centres in the territory of modern Portugal, as well as the Chalcolithic and Beaker cultures.

 During the 1st millennium BC, in the Bronze Age, the first wave of migrations into Iberia of speakers of Indo-European languages occurred.
 These were later (7th and 5th centuries BC) followed by others that can be identified as Celts.
 Eventually urban cultures developed in southern Iberia, such as Tartessos, influenced by the Phoenician colonization of coastal Mediterranean Iberia, with strong competition from the Greek colonization.
 These two processes defined Iberia's cultural landscape – Mediterranean towards the southeast and Continental in the northwest.